Energy-Responsive Biomaterials Group

 -Stimuli-responsive 3D tumor models to study cancer initiation and for cancer biomarker discovery

 -3-D Bioprinting of complex tissue constructs

-We are always on the lookout for talented students and postdocs to join our team!
-Please email email@example.com to inquire.
+We are recruiting highly motivated students and postdocs to join our team!
+Please email firstname.lastname@example.org to inquire.

 Dr. Ibsen joined OHSU in 2018 as an Assistant Professor in the Department of Biomedical Engineering.
 She holds a joint appointment with the Cancer Early Detection Advanced Research Center (CEDAR) in the Knight Cancer Institute.
 Additionally, she serves on the International Alliance for Cancer Early Detection (ACED) Training and Education Working Group.